-We focus the animal energy of the farm on three critters: cows and beef, pigs, and chickens.
+We focus the animal energy of the farm on three critters: cows, pigs, and chickens.
 All of our animals are raised as part of the farm system.
 The roles they play in cycling and recycling nutrients, eating insects, mowing grass, tilling the soil, and providing us with hours of entertainment (as if we just sit around and watch them!) are just as important as the products they provide.

 Cows and Beef

 We started our herd of cows with a Jersey named Ellie and a Milking Shorthorn-Jersey Cross named Eva.
 Eva was the grand dam of our herd for many years.
 She lived a long and productive life, taught many young folks how to milk by hand and is the cow pictured on our logo and signs.
 She died on Mothers Day, enjoying new pasture, in the spring of 2009 at the age of 20.

 Our beef herd is now primarily made up of Devon cattle.
 We chose this breed because they are efficient grazers and produce high-quality beef on a grass-based diet.
 Devon beef is more flavorful compared to other breeds thanks to the balance of fat and meat.
 They have intra-muscular fat in the meat, producing a wonderful marbled beef.

 Our beef is available by the cut at the Norwich Farmers’ Markets as well as right here at the farm.
 If you sign up for our vegetable CSA, you have the option to add on a meat share which includes our beef, pork and chicken.
 We occasionally sell animals by the whole, half or quarter.

 Pigs are smart and piglets are cute.
 We purchase weaned organic piglets in the spring and raise them on our organic fields, feed them weeds and cull vegetables from the farm and certified organic grain.